 There are so many technologies out there for the home, it’s a wonder that they aren’t a staple of homeowners associations nationwide.
 From large investments like solar panels to WiFi light switches, smart and green home technology is undergoing a revolution, and you can be part of it.
 In this article, we will cover several examples of green technology for home, or green home technology, how to save money and help the environment at the same time.

-Even if you don’t have a lot of money, green home technology can improve your lifestyle while saving you energy costs over time.
+Even if you don’t have a lot of money, energy-efficient and green home technology can improve your lifestyle while saving you energy costs over time.
 From simple to complex, there is technology out there accessible to anyone wishing to reduce their carbon footprint and improve their quality of life.

 Let’s look at some specifics.